St. Brigid’s Cross: An Old Irish Symbol of Protection

 Said to ward off evil, fire and hunger; the Cross of St. Brigid is an old Irish symbol of protection.

 The Brigid’s Cross is a religious symbol which is usually woven from rushes.
-The traditional design has four arms which are tied at the end and a woven square found in the middle.
+The traditional design features four arms tied at the ends with a woven square in the center.

 St. Brigid of Kildare.
 Image Source: Wikipedia.